Yahoo shares plunge on report IRS considering spin-off rule changes

-WASHINGTON Shares in Yahoo Inc (YHOO.O) fell 7.6 percent on Tuesday, as the stock sold off dramatically in the last 20 minutes of the trading day on worries that a potential change in U.S. tax regulations would affect Yahoo's expected spinoff of its stake in Alibaba Group Holding Ltd (BABA.N).
+WASHINGTON May 19 Shares in Yahoo Inc fell 7.6 percent on Tuesday, as the stock sold off dramatically in the last 20 minutes of the trading day on worries that a potential change in U.S. tax regulations would affect Yahoo's expected spinoff of its stake in Alibaba Group Holding Ltd .

 The potential change, which Bloomberg reported that an Internal Revenue Service official discussed at an event of the D.C.
 Bar Association on Tuesday, could complicate Yahoo's plan announced in January to spin off its shares in Alibaba tax free.